 Contrary to popular opinion, conservative options-for-income strategies like covered calls can actually perform quite well during bear markets.
 Of course, we have to be very careful which stocks we buy.
 After all, falling stock prices can erode profits quickly.
 But careful stock selection can go a long way toward avoiding losing trades.

-During bear markets, covered call traders also benefit from inflated option prices.
+During bear markets, covered call traders also benefit from inflated options prices.
 Option pricing is highly correlated to volatility.
 So as volatility picks up in a bear market, the prices we receive for selling options become much more attractive.
 This helps increase our income as well as the amount of protection for our positions.

 However, there is a less traditional options strategy that can capture even more profits as stock prices fall: covered puts.

-Covered Puts Explained
+Covered Puts, Explained